hillaryychan/COMP3141/notes/07_Static-Assurances-with-Types.md

                   pure s'
 ```

-**Linear type** systems can solve this, but not in Haskell (yet)
+**Linear type** systems can solve this, but not in Haskell (yet).

 ### Datatype Promotion

 Defining empty data types for our tags is **untyped**.
 We can have `StudentID UG`, but also `StudentID String`.

 Recall that Haskell types themselves have types, called kinds.
-We can make our tag types more precise than `*` using the `DataKings` language extension, which lets us use data types as kinds:
+We can make our tag types more precise than `*` using the `DataKinds` language extension, which lets us use data types as kinds:

 ``` hs
 {-# LANGUAGE DataKinds, KindSignatures #-}